The 15 Best Low-Cost Help Desk Software for Small Businesses

 Kayako Interface

-• AI triage that sorts tickets: Kayako automatically classifies incoming tickets by intent, urgency, and language, then routes them to the right queue.
-For small teams, this removes the daily chore of manually sorting backlogs.
+• AI triage that sorts tickets: Kayako classifies incoming tickets by intent and urgency, then routes them to the right queue, removing the daily chore of manually sorting backlogs.

-• AI answers for repetitive, low-risk questions: Kayako can draft or fully resolve common requests using your help center and past resolutions.
-Teams control where AI is allowed to act, so simple questions get handled automatically while sensitive issues still go to humans.
+• AI answers for repetitive, low-risk questions: It can draft or fully resolve common requests using your help center and past resolutions, while sensitive issues still go to humans.

-• AI handoffs with summaries and reasoning: When a ticket is escalated from AI to an agent, it comes with a clear summary, detected intent, and context on what’s already been tried.
+• AI handoffs with summaries and reasoning: When a ticket is escalated from AI to an agent, it comes with a clear summary, detected intent, and what’s already been tried.

-• Unified customer history in every conversation: Each ticket shows a full timeline of past interactions across email, chat, and the help center, so agents can see previous issues and context.
+• Unified customer history: Each ticket shows a timeline of past interactions across email, chat, and the help center, so agents have quick context.

-• Built-in self-service and deflection: Kayako includes a searchable help center and smart suggestions that surface answers for common questions.
+• Built-in self-service and deflection: A searchable help center and smart suggestions surface answers for common questions.

-• Core helpdesk tools without heavy configuration: Shared inbox, assignment rules, SLAs, internal notes, and collaboration are included as table-stakes features, but set up in a way that doesn’t require a dedicated admin or weeks of tuning.
+• Core helpdesk tools without heavy configuration: Shared inbox, assignment rules, SLAs, internal notes, and collaboration are available out of the box without needing a dedicated admin.

 Kayako Pros and Cons